evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ## What's next?

 Very nice!
 We have written our first test.
-Next we will write a test that will enter a name in the text input, tap the "Greet" button and verify the greeting message.
+Next we will extend our test method.
+It will enter a name in the text input, tap the "Greet" button and verify the greeting message.

 [Read part 3 of this tutorial](/blog/testing-activity-in-android-studio-tutorial-part-3/)